“Even simple serverless applications have complex architecture diagrams”, so what?

 I help clients go faster for less using serverless technologies.

-A common complaint I have heard about serverless applications is that they tend to look really complicated on architecture diagrams, with many moving parts.
-But does it mean serverless applications are more complex compared to their serverful counterparts?
+A common complaint I hear about serverless architectures is that they look complicated on architecture diagrams, with many moving parts.
+But does it mean serverless architectures are more complex compared to their serverful counterparts?

 Before I get to that, let’s do a simple exercise.